-Burlington is proud of its green city heritage with more than 581 hectares (1,436 acres) of parkland and quality of life second to none.
+Burlington is proud of its green city heritage with more than 581 hectares (1,436 acres) of parkland and a quality of life second to none.
 MoneySense Magazine has rated Burlington the #1 mid-sized city in Canada to live in.

 Be A Local Tourist!

 Maybe you have friends and family coming in for a visit, or perhaps you just want to explore your backyard.
-If scanning maps for the most unique sites, channeling your inner foodie for the best restaurants, or scouring Instagram for the perfect FOMO shots are part of your travel routines, why not look to Burlington.
+If scanning maps for the most unique sites, channelling your inner foodie for the best restaurants, or scouring Instagram for the perfect FOMO shots are part of your travel routines, why not look to Burlington?
 Explore your backyard, discover those hidden gems, and brag to your family about living in the PERFECT destination!
 Accessible and affordable, our downtown cores, waterfront, cycling, and hiking trails are second to none, so get out and discover your own backyard!

 Not sure where to start?
 Send us an e-mail or pop into our Visitor Information Centre, which has an extensive collection of maps, guides, and profiles of upcoming events for Burlington and other Ontario destinations.
 Our friendly counsellors will provide you with all the information you need to start making travel plans for a day trip or an extended vacation so you can get away without having to go away.
 There is always something new, fun, picturesque, delicious, and affordable to elevate your experience in Burlington.